rushichate/mock-test-5/README.md

 ![Alt Text](./images/main.png)

-Ater this you can see all the job posts we have you can filter by role or filter by date even you can find by techStack by just typing in search box as you see in below image
+Ater this you can see all the job posts we have you can filter by role or filter by date even you can find by techStack by just typing in search box as you see in below image also this page is fully responsive you can checkout by reducing screen size
 ![Alt Text](./images/list.png)